internetstandards/toolbox-wiki/DMARC-how-to.md

   * There is a workaround: Forward the appointment as an "iCalendar file" or as an attachment.

 # Creating a DMARC record
-The DMARC policy is published by means of DNS TXT record.
+The DMARC policy is published by means of a DNS TXT record.
 Overview

 rua: aggregate reports